mariobru/chat-api-project/README.md

 ​
 ## Goals achieved:
 ​​
-- (L1🧐) Write an API in bottle just to store chat messages in a database like mongodb or mysql.
+- (L1🧐) Write an API in bottle just to store chat messages in a PosgreSQL database.
 - (L2🥳) Extract sentiment from chat messages and perform a report over a whole conversation
 - (L3😎) Deploy the service with docker to heroku and store messages in a cloud database.
 - (L4🤭) Recommend friends to a user based on the contents from chat `documents` using a recommender system with `NLP` analysis.